 A visionary contemplation of the future can have a stimulating effect on democratic societies.
 Part of the promise of democracy is that you agree to the rules of good cohabitation and are able to work towards social change.
 In this understanding, rules possess validity in the sense of a social agreement but are to be understood as changeable in principle.
 The visioning format picks up on the theme of change and offers itself as a constructive behaviour, so that more citizens venture to participate.
-The underlying understanding is that democracies are dependent on opening up areas of experience for acting together - in the circumstances presented by a digitally-networked and globalised global society with complex social connections in particular.
+The underlying understanding is that democracies are dependent on opening up areas of experience for acting together - this is of particular importance in the context of a digitally-networked and globalised society.

 However, the format of visioning alone does not guarantee a democratising effect.
 Therefore, in all participative processes, the central question is: Who decides who is allowed to take part?
 An example from 1950s New York shows that visioning can also be used for "solo planning efforts" and can counteract democratic participation: city planner Robert Moses developed the visionary idea of a ten-lane highway through Greenwich Village, for the construction of which several hundred houses were to be demolished.
-Led by city critic Jane Jacobs, a huge protest movement built up on the part of those affected, who demanded real opportunities for co-determination and opportunities to actively help shape the process.
+Led by city critic Jane Jacobs, a huge protest movement built up on the part of those affected, who demanded real participation and opportunities to actively help shape the process.
 Ultimately, the highway was never built.

 This example shows illustratively that a vision possesses social viability only if it meets certain quality criteria, such as genuine participation of all involved in the process, as far as possible.
-Working out such visions together is more important today than ever, as it is necessary to investigate a crucial question with a view to a good life for all: how do we want to live on a shared planet in future?
+Working out such visions together is more important today than ever, as it is necessary to investigate a crucial question with a view to a good life for all: Regarding the future, how do we want to live on a shared planet?